Srinivas Group of Institutions: Engineering

-Srinivas institute of technology is the only college which provides nanotechnology in VTU, only few college in Karnataka to provide Marine engineering and Automobile engineering, it is the only college to provide Nanotechnology engineering in south Karnataka, Srinivas institute of technology is the first & only college in Mangalore region to build an electric ATV and to participate in Baja SAE India, team called Ebaja team SITE racing Mangaluru.
+Srinivas institute of technology is one of the few college in Karnataka to provide Marine engineering and Automobile engineering.
+Srinivas institute of technology is the first & only college in Mangalore region to build an electric ATV and to participate in Baja SAE India, team called Ebaja team SITE racing Mangaluru.
 And team has also have ranked 2nd-lightest vehicle built so far in India.

 Pharmacy

 The Srinivas College of Pharmacy belongs to the Srinivas group of colleges.
 The college offers BPharma course of four-year duration.
 It is located at Valachil village near Mangalore.

-The first Batch of B.Pharma was out in 2008.
+The first Batch of BPharma was out in 2008.
 Hence Srinivas College of Pharmacy would complete its 4 years in 2008.
 Master's degree in Pharmacy is now available for affordable fees.

+Allied Health Sciences

+The Srinivas University Institute of Allied Health Sciences offers a variety of undergraduate and postgraduate courses in allied health sciences.
+These courses are designed to prepare the students for careers in a variety of health care settings, including hospitals, clinics, and community health centers.